 When you want to hang with the parents, you'll want to know the best places to take the grandparents in Singapore - with or without the kids!

-Every year, November 22nd marks National Grandparents Day.
+27 November 2022 marks National Grandparents Day.
 But if you ask us?
 We should be celebrating the grandies each and every day, because they really are pretty spesh (even though they drive us nuts sometimes).
 So that got us thinking… where are the best places to take your folks – AKA the kids’ grandparents – in Singapore?
 It’s all fun and games when gramps arrives, but then that dreaded question crops up and sends shivers down your spine: “So, what’s the plan for today?”

 Luckily, we know exactly where you can take (or send, if they’re your in-laws, ha!) your more ‘mature’ loved ones to showcase just how fabulous Singapore is.
 Now, we don’t want them wilting at outdoor activities in the intense tropical heat, so ladies and gents, we give you our guide to the best places to take grandparents in Singapore.
 You’re welcome!